davidpet/snippets/cpp/Collections/012 - Iterating Keys vs. Values - explanation.md

 # Iterating Keys vs. Values

-In the above code, we first declare and initialize a map `myMap` with string keys and integer values.
+In the code, we first declare and initialize a map `myMap` with string keys and integer values.

 We then demonstrate three ways of iterating over the map: